sudomice/firebase-functions/README.md

-# humit firebase cloud functions
+# firebase cloud functions

-home of cloud functions for humit firebase.
+a simple firebase function to send FCM notifications to users on a new message.

 **login** to firebase using-